 How To Observe Pradosh Vrat (Puja Vidhi)

 The Skanda Purana has mentioned the appropriate way to observe Pradosh Vrat.
 There are two ways you can observe this auspicious vrat

 - Observe a 24-hour fast which includes not sleeping during the night.

 - Another method is fasting from sunrise till sunset and after Shiva puja, in the evening the fast is broken.

 Follow these procedures step by step

-- An hour before sunset during the evening is to be deicated to Lord Shiva by chanting Mantras and prayers.
+- An hour before sunset during the evening is to be dedicated to Lord Shiva by chanting Mantras and prayers.

 - The shivling is bathed with water and Bilva leaves are offered.

-- Goddess Pravati, Ganesha, Kartik and Nandi also need to be worshiped.
+- Goddess Parvati, Ganesha, Kartik, and Nandi also need to be worshiped.

 - A Kalasha filled with water is established with a coconut and mango leaf and is worshiped as Lord Shiva.
 The Kalasha filled with water is covered with darbha grass and a lotus is drawn on the pot.

 - After this the water used in the puja ceremony is given as ‘Prasad’ along with sacred ash.
 The ash is applied on the forehead.

 - Lighting a lamp is a must during prayers as it is believed to purify the surroundings.

-- Chanting the mantra AUM NAMAH SHIVAYA (Maha Mrityunjaya Mantra) for 108 times during the this period is said to bring in a lot of auspiciousness and benefits.
+- Chanting the mantra AUM NAMAH SHIVAYA (Maha Mrityunjaya Mantra) for 108 times during this period is said to bring in a lot of auspiciousness and benefits.

 - To conclude with the ceremonies, a piece of cloth, a portrait for Lord Shiva and some other gifts are offered to a Brahmin.